Darryl Purpose biography

 In 1996, inspired by his work with a traveling band of musical activists and working his way out of a brush with the law (that’s another story), Darryl began to tour nationally as a solo singer-songwriter.
 Eight years, six CDs and a thousand-plus shows later, he was headlining venues like the Freight and Salvage, Club Passim, McCabe’s, The Bluebird Cafe, The Kennedy Center, and the Kerrville Folk Festival Main Stage.

-A break and new projects
+A break and further projects

 In 2005, he inexplicably set down his guitar, took a 7-year sabbatical in the Rocky Mountains.
 He set out to “get healthy in multiple ways”.
 During this time, he shepherded the release of “Singer-Songwriter Heaven: the songs of Kevin Faherty”.
 He co-captained the “Second Strings Project” delivering over twenty thousand sets of guitar strings to those who need them all around the world.
 He studied with Buddhist master Thich Nhat Hanh; and in 2009, was inducted into the Blackjack Hall of Fame.
 One of 17 members was Ed Thorp, the man who wrote that book that his mother put into his Christmas stocking at 16.